CLDC-OU/MassHandshakeMessager/README.md

 This is the list of students to send the message to.
 Only the students Handshake ID is required to be in the csv.
 Other columns are optional.

+- `handshake_id` (int): The student's Handshake ID.
+This is the only required column.

+Any additional columns will be used as variables in the message.
+For example: if you have a column called `first_name`, you can use `{first_name}` in the message and it will be replaced with the value of the `first_name` column for the student the message is being sent to.

 > [!IMPORTANT]
 >
 > Be sure to use the Handshake ID, NOT the student's card id.
 The Handshake ID is the number in the url when viewing a student's profile.
 For example: `https://app.joinhandshake.com/users/12345678` has a Handshake ID of `12345678`.